dreamcatcher-tech/network/Inbox/2025-05-02 2139 auth for artifact.md

 Stucks and solutions need to be handled for a repo too, since whilst stucks are global, the repo pins itself to some specifically, as well as solutions, and it can issue them / sign them, so that ability is important, being able to change such a thing.

+role defs should say what they copied from, and maybe point to a top level commit ? or just write out the json, then allow editing on a per repo basis.

+May be best to exclude groups, since that could get complicated ?

 Need a table like this, but for our permissions:

 | Permission                 | Read | Triage | Write | Maintain | Admin |